 - Evidence will be gathered to be able to issue a civil penalty notice.
-This will include: - The circumstances alleged to constitute the littering offence, including the registration mark (if known) of the vehicle concerned. - The make of vehicle, model and colour - The opening from which the litter was thrown (e.g., driver's side window) - If there is sufficient evidence and either a S9 witness statement or a report from a council employee, then the DVLA WEE system will be accessed to obtain details of the registered keeper of the vehicle. - The civil penalty notice (appendix 8a) will be issued to the registered keeper of the vehicle unless it can be proven that the vehicle was 'kept' by someone else at that time. - Dorset Council's Waste Enforcement Team will take enforcement action on the basis of evidence supplied by members of the public provided that the evidence is sufficient to meet the relevant standards of proof. - If Dorset Council's Waste Enforcement Team use evidence from a recording device (such as a CCTV camera or dash-cam in one of our own vehicles) in appeal proceedings, we will produce the recording(s) and a certificate stating the circumstances in which the record was produced must be provided (signed by a person authorised to do so by the litter authority which installed the device).

-- When using recording devices, Dorset Council's Waste Enforcement Team will ensure that we are compliant with other relevant legislation, such as the Regulation of Investigatory Powers Act 2000, and the Protection of Freedoms Act 2012.
-The recording devices must be able to produce a record of the presence of a particular vehicle on the litter authority's land, and the date and time at which the vehicle is present. - The registered keeper of the vehicle has 28 days in which to either pay the civil penalty notice or submit an appeal (i.e., a written representation) to Dorset Council's Waste Enforcement Team. - Dorset Council's Waste Enforcement Team will respond to written representations within 56 days of receiving them.
-If Dorset Council's Waste Enforcement Team rejects the written representation, the registered keeper has a right to appeal to an independent adjudicator within 28 days from the day the notice of rejection is given.
+This will include but not limited to: - The circumstances alleged to constitute the littering offence, including the registration mark (if known) of the vehicle concerned. - The make of vehicle, model, and colour. - The opening from which the litter was thrown (e.g., driver's side window). - If there is sufficient evidence apply to the Dorset Police for any registered keeper details. - The civil penalty notice (appendix 8a) will be issued to the registered keeper of the vehicle unless it can be proven that the vehicle was 'kept' by someone else at that time. - Dorset Council's Environmental Enforcement Team will take enforcement action on the basis of evidence supplied by members of the public provided that the evidence is sufficient to meet the relevant standards of proof. - If Dorset Council's Environmental Enforcement Team use evidence from a recording device (such as a CCTV camera or dash-cam in one of our own vehicles) in appeal proceedings, we will produce the recording(s) and a certificate stating the circumstances in which the record was produced must be provided (signed by a person authorised to do so by the litter authority which installed the device). - When using recording devices, Dorset Council's Waste Enforcement Team will ensure that we are compliant with other relevant legislation, such as the Regulation of Investigatory Powers Act 2000, and the Protection of Freedoms Act 2012.
+The recording devices must be able to produce a record of the presence of a particular vehicle on the litter authority's land, and the date and time at which the vehicle is present. - The registered keeper of the vehicle has 28 days in which to either pay the civil penalty notice or submit an appeal (i.e., a written representation) to Dorset Council's Environmental Enforcement Team. - Dorset Council's Environmental Enforcement Team will respond to written representations within 56 days of receiving them.
+If Dorset Council's Environmental Enforcement Team rejects the written representation, the registered keeper has a right to appeal to an independent adjudicator within 28 days from the day the notice of rejection is given.
 The independent adjudicator is the Traffic Penalty Tribunal, and they operate an online appeals system (FOAM).